 Stop, Look, Listen

-We at TRI want to encourage everyone not only to be a Bible student, but also to be a prudent Bible student.
+How to be not only to a Bible student, but also a careful Bible student?
 What is a careful student?
-We suggest that such a student possess several qualities.
+Which qualities does such a student possess?

 1. A Personal Relationship with the Author

-The first qualification for a careful Bible student is that he/she must have a personal relationship with the One whose words are recorded in the Bible, the God of Israel.
-There is a good reason for the necessity of such a relationship.
-The Scriptures themselves point us to such a reality (See 1 Corinthians 2:11-14.).
+A personal relationship with the One whose words are recorded in the Bible, the God of Israel is the first and most important quality.
+The Scriptures themselves point us to such a reality (See 1 Corinthians 2:11-14).
 Moreover, it only makes sense that a person may truly understand the Word of God in its fullest if he/she knows, in a very intimate sense, the Author of the Scriptures.

 2. The Ability to Observe Details